How to Use the EHR Copy-Paste Function Safely

 EHR Copy-Paste

-Healthcare documentation integrity refers to the accuracy of the electronic health record (EHR).
+Documentation integrity refers to the accuracy of the complete health record.
+Clear, consistent, complete, precise, reliable, timely, and legible electronic health record (EHR) documentation is necessary to reflect the patient’s disease burden and the services provided.
 Outsourcing medical transcription goes a long way when it comes to maintaining error-free medical records.
 Dictation and transcription are used alongside structured templates.
-Studies have revealed that when physicians enter patient encounter data into EHRs, they tend to use the copy-paste function to save time.
+When physicians enter patient encounter data into EHRs, they tend to use the copy-paste function to overcome the clerical workload and save time.
+However, if not used judiciously, copy-paste can cause documentation errors and negatively impact patient care.

 • Copying and pasting information that is inaccurate or outdated